Chunky or chip-shop, French fries or sweet potato, Leeds does chips and it does them well – but where can you get the very best?

 Swine Fries at Red’s True BBQ

 If you like your fries smothered, hot and dirty, Red’s True BBQ are ready and waiting.
-They stick proper American-style skin-on fries and moreish sweet potato fries high in a bowl for £6.50 and pile it high – and higher again.
-You’ve got a tower of juicy smoked pork as well as grilled cheese, chipotle sour cream, spring onion, sliced jalapeños and corn chimmi.
+They stick proper American-style skin-on fries and moreish sweet potato fries together in a bowl for £6 and pile it high – and higher again.
+You’ve got a tower of juicy smoked pulled pork as well as cheese, chipotle sour cream, spring onion, sliced jalapeños and salsa.
 This loaded bowl of tastiness will go down a treat with one of their big meat trays or a stacked burger – in fact, they might just steal the show.

 Red’s True BBQ, 1 Cloth Hall Street, Leeds, West Yorkshire, LS1 2HD & 6a Otley Road, Headingley, Leeds LS6 2AA.

 Bombay Bad Boy Fries at Knave’s Kitchen

 If you want your fries 100% vegan, head to Knave’s Kitchen at Oporto.
 Their Bombay Bad Boys are a tasty, fiery affair.
 For £6.50, you’ll get a heaving basket of thin-cut chips smothered in their lively tikka sauce.
 Covered in chunks of onion bhajis and crushed poppadoms, with lashes of homemade mango chutney, raita and the love-it-or-hate herb that is coriander, it’s a worthy twist on loaded fries that demands to be tried, again and again.

 Knave’s Kitchen, Oporto, 33 Call Lane, Leeds, West Yorkshire, LS1 7BT.